Hueristic-Devices/staging/index.md

 title: Hueristic Devices
 ---

-Hueristic Devices provides app-based solutions for portable, no-lab testing and test data management.
-Testing is done via app-guided colorimetric and titrimetric tests, and probes.

-Hueristic Devices offers users a dedicated data flow and data management toolkit that makes testing information available to collaborating teams, in real-time with test results.
-These data flows are customizable and can be tailored to create simple permissions, alerts, maps, generate reports and dashboards, and can be integrated with customer data, storage and security systems.
+Hueristic Devices provides app-based solutions for portable water and soil testing and test data management.
+Testing solutions offered are chemistry-based colorimetric and titrimetric tests, and probes.
+With the data flow and data management toolkit you can access testing information in real-time, and share with collaborating teams.
+Data flows are customizable for access permissions, alerts, maps, reports and dashboards, and can be integrated with user data, storage and security systems.

-This is a flexible, customizable plug-and-play information management system for pushing test results and reports to concerned individuals for on-time action on resource quality.

 <div class="container">
   <div class="row">